dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 .. tip::

-    *   To display the most up-to-date status, click **Refresh Table**.
+    *   To display the most up-to-date status, click the *Refresh Table* icon |refresh_icon|.

     *   To copy a problem ID to the clipboard, hover over the problem ID and click the copy icon that is displayed.

-The following information is displayed:
+    *   If multiple regions are available, you can display the problems submitted only to a specific region's solvers by using the *Regions* icon |region_icon|.

+You may find the following field descriptions helpful.

 .. tabularcolumns:: |l|L|